So, you’ve got this shiny blog of yours and you’re thinking, “How much is this thing really worth?”

 What’s My Blog Worth?

-There’s a kind of unwritten rule in the blog-selling biz: your blog’s worth is usually around 20 times what you’re pulling in each month.
+Your blog’s worth is usually 20 times what you’re pulling in each month.

 That’s based on your earnings over the past year or so.

-Buying a blog is a bit like placing a bet on the future.
+Buying a blog is like placing a bet on the future.
 The buyer is throwing down their money now, hoping that it’ll pay off down the line.

 Let’s break it down with an example.

-That’s right – a prospective buyer would be willing to pay for nearly two years’ worth of earnings upfront because they’re betting they’ll make that money back, and then some, over time.
+That’s right – a prospective buyer would be willing to pay for nearly two years’ worth of earnings upfront because they’re betting they’ll make that money back, and then some.

 But hey, remember, this is a ballpark figure.
 It’s a starting point, a rule of thumb.
-Your blog might be worth more or less depending on a whole bunch of other factors.
+Your blog might be worth more or less depending on other factors.

 There are cases where a blog owner has sold their site for up to 50 times the monthly revenue.